 Before we go any further, it’s important to take note of a few things.
 First, not every shipping service or partner will meet everyone’s needs equally.
 My goal with this review isn’t so much as to say: “this is the de facto service, use this always” but rather “if you do this, use this.”

 We will cover the services offered by each of these companies, their pricing, their carrier selection, and any additional features and unique qualities they bring to the table.
 At the end of each section, I’ll summarize a set of pros and cons for each.
-At the end of the review, I’ll make a couple picks based on everything we’ve discussed.
+At the end of the review, I’ll make a couple of picks based on everything we’ve discussed.

 First up on the list is one of my favorites.
 I’ve talked about why I like them before, so I don’t feel like I need to re-hash the same content again.
 I recommend reading everything I’ve had to say thus far first, then come back and continue.

 Sendle’s claim to fame is a noble one.
 Started in Australia, this lean shipping service aims to make each package you send a carbon-neutral one.
 They do that by offsetting the carbon emissions indirectly through the funding of natural-resource- and other “green” projects.